GEOG 370 Quantitative Methods in Geography

 Stress management and well-being

-Stress Management & Well-being: College can be hard.
+College can be challenging.
 Everyone can benefit from placing their personal well-being as a top priority throughout the semester.
 Should you want some emotional support for any reason, you can access FREE counseling services (even one short session to problem-solve solutions) from the UWEC Counseling Services on campus.
 They are providing a variety of online and in-person services, including some virtual wellness workshops.
 Call them at 836-5521, stop by Vicki Lord Larson Hall room 2122, or check out the website to make an appointment: https://www.uwec.edu/counseling-services/.

 Students also have FREE access to UW System Mental Health Support through Mantra health – a telehealth service available 24/7 days a week (call or text: 888-531-2142 or go online at: app.mantrahealth.com; sign up using your UWEC email address).
 You can also reach out to the WI-branch of the national crisis/emotional support text line by texting ‘HOPELINE’ to 741 741 or use the national suicide prevention lifeline: 988 Please use these resources to support your mental well-being and success as a Blugold!